Duke Blue Devils: Football

 The most famous Duke football season came in 1938, when Wallace Wade was head coach and the "Iron Dukes" were born.
 Wade shocked the college football world by leaving Alabama for Duke in 1930, later rationalizing the move by saying that Duke shared his belief that a school should provide its athletes with a strong academic background.
 Wade's success at Alabama (three national championships) translated well to Duke's program, most notably in 1938, when his "Iron Dukes" went unscored upon the entire regular season.
 Duke reached their first Rose Bowl appearance, where they lost 7–3 when USC scored a touchdown in the final minute of the game on a pass from a second-string quarterback to a third string tight end.
 Wade's Blue Devils lost another Rose Bowl to Oregon State in 1942, this one held at Duke's home stadium in Durham, North Carolina due to Pearl Harbor.
 Wade's achievements placed him in the Hall of Fame.

 The football program also had a string of successful years in the late 1980s when the team was coached by Steve Spurrier.
 Spurrier led the Blue Devils to three consecutive winning seasons from 1987 to 1989, culminating with the Blue Devils sharing the ACC title in 1989 and playing in the All-American Bowl, where the Blue Devils lost to Texas Tech.
 The 1989 ACC title was the last title won by a school in the state of North Carolina until Wake Forest won their second ACC crown in 2006.

 The team also rose to prominence in 1994, the first season under coach Fred Goldsmith.
 The team raced out to an 8–1 record, and was briefly ranked as high as #13 in the country before losing the last two games of the season 24–23 to North Carolina State and 41–40 to arch-rival North Carolina.
 The 1994 team played in the program's first New Years Day Bowl game since 1962, falling to Wisconsin 34–21 in the Hall of Fame Bowl, now known as the Outback Bowl.

-The Blue Devils are coached by David Cutcliffe, who had been head coach at Ole Miss and offensive coordinator at the University of Tennessee.
+The Blue Devils are coached by Manny Diaz.
 They have won seven ACC Football Championships, which is the fourth most in the ACC trailing only Clemson, FSU, and Maryland.
 Ten ACC Football Players of the Year have come from Duke, the most in the ACC.
 Additionally, three 3 Pro Football Hall of Famers have come through Duke's program, second only to the Miami Hurricanes who have had 4 Hall of Famers, for the most in the ACC.

-Duke is consistently ranked at or near the top of the list of Division I-A schools which graduate nearly all of their football players.
+Duke is consistently ranked at or near the top of the list of FBS schools which graduate nearly all of their football players.
 Duke has topped the list 12 years, earning it the most Academic Achievement Awards of any university.
 Notre Dame has been honored six times, while Boston College and Northwestern have won the award four times each.